Everyone loves free stuff. And there's plenty of it on Android, with an insane number of free apps available in the

 But most of them are rubbish: a frustrating mix of non-official rip-offs, shonkily designed bedroom projects and, in the worst cases, plain old arrgghh-this-doesn't-even-work-at-all duds.

 Fortunately, there are gems lurking among the dross, and we’ve rounded up 40 crackers.
-Read on, download and enjoy the best Android apps for photography; sketching and drawing; travel, weather and health; making music and editing video; writing and scanning; being productive; relaxing and reading; and watching TV and listening to radio.
+Read on, download and enjoy the best Android apps for photography; sketching and drawing; travel and weather; health and diet; making music and editing video; working and studying; and relaxing, reading and watching TV.

 We’ve long had a bit of a soft spot for Snapseed.
 Its intuitive interface was always one of the most tactile on Android; moreover, the huge range of filters and effects made it perfect for all manner of photographic manipulation and fine-tuning.
 But with 2015’s major revamp, Snapseed became further entrenched in must-have territory.